CM Maps Route Manager (CMMRM) + Custom Fields - Use Case - Building a Trails and Hiking Routes Site

 Once you have the key, add it to the plugin's settings.

-Learn more: CM Map Locations and Routes - Getting Started - Adding API Keys (Google Maps and OpenWeatherMap)
+Learn more: Map Locations and Routes - Getting Started - Adding API Keys (Google Maps and OpenWeatherMap)

 Adding Your First Route